Dricdricc/Dricdricc.github.io/index.md

 The Data Visualization Society released a census to understand the current landscape of data visualization. <br>
 Participants are asked a variety of questions about their practice and background. <br><br>
-Given the recent data science boom, I thought it would be great to see how different "generations" of practitioners differ in aspects covered in the survey.
+Given the recent boom of interest in data science, I thought it would be great to see how different "generations" of practitioners differ in aspects covered in the survey.
 We can qualify these *"generations"* through respondents' years in professional experience.<br><br>

-Out of the 1766 respondents, 1684 filled out this field.
+Out of the 1766 respondents, 1684 filled out the "years in professional experience" field.
+Plenty to work with.

 Below is the distribution of respondents' years in professional experience.

-While we see that the base of respondents skew to the younger side, the census also has decent representation from more tenured folk.
+While we see that the base of respondents skew to the younger side, the census also has decent representation from older folk.

+In these following sections, we unpack how each cohort is different from (or similar to) other cohorts.

 <h2>Preferences</h2>